-Core Clerkship in Obstetrics and Gynecology (8 credit hours)
+Obstetrics and Gynecology (8 credit hours)

-While on the Obstetrics and Gynecology clerkship, the student will be considered an integral part of the clinical team and have the opportunity for a broad range of clinical experiences in the Labor and Delivery suite, operating room, ambulatory clinics and inpatient hospital services.
-Didactic sessions including lectures, clinical skills workshops and case study seminars will supplement the core clinical experience.
+While on the Obstetrics and Gynecology clerkship, the student is considered an integral part of the clinical team and has the opportunity for a broad range of clinical experiences in the Labor and Delivery suite, operating room, ambulatory clinics and inpatient hospital services.
+Didactic sessions including lectures, clinical skills workshops and case study seminars supplement the core clinical experience.
 Students should come away from the clerkship with an understanding of the role of the obstetrician/gynecologist as a primary health care provider for women of all ages, the importance of the gynecologic history and physical examination in the overall assessment of the health of women, and the major significance of competent obstetrical and gynecologic care in public health and preventive medicine.

-Core Clerkship in Pediatrics (8 credit hours)
+Pediatrics (8 credit hours)

-This clerkship will introduce third-year medical students to the basic principles of general pediatrics.
-Through both inpatient and outpatient encounters with children across the age range of pediatric, from neonates through young adulthood, the student will get exposure to the clinical care of children.
-The learner will participate in the newborn nursery and outpatient health supervision visits where the fundamental concepts of the pediatric interview and physical exam, growth and development, anticipatory guidance, primary prevention, screening, and vaccination will be presented.
-Clinical experience with acute/chronic illness visits will afford the learner exposure to common pediatric complaints and symptoms as well as common pediatric diagnoses.
-Participation in the inpatient component of this course will solidify students' pediatric skills of data gathering, data synthesis, the development of problem lists and working diagnoses, and formulating therapeutic plans while being a member of a health care team providing family-centered care to children.
+This clerkship introduces third-year medical students to the basic principles of general pediatrics.
+Through both inpatient and outpatient encounters with children across the age range of pediatric, from neonates through young adulthood, the student gets exposure to the clinical care of children.
+The learner participates in the newborn nursery and outpatient health supervision visits where the fundamental concepts of the pediatric interview and physical exam, growth and development, anticipatory guidance, primary prevention, screening, and vaccination will be presented.
+Clinical experience with acute/chronic illness visits afford the learner exposure to common pediatric complaints and symptoms as well as common pediatric diagnoses.
+Participation in the inpatient component of this course solidifies students' pediatric skills of data gathering, data synthesis, the development of problem lists and working diagnoses, and formulating therapeutic plans while being a member of a health care team providing family-centered care to children.